tamersp25/docs/docs/engines/cognitive/text/text-extraction/README.md

 Most text extraction engine output should be stored in the non-time-based `object` array in [vtn-standard](/engines/standards/engine-output/).
 Each string of text is represented as an object of type `text`.

+### Ordering Indexes

-Each object may include any or all of the page/paragraph/sentence indexes.
+Each object may include any or all of the page/paragraph/sentence indexes:
+- `page`: represents a physical page in a page-aware document type like PDF or docx.
+- `paragraph`: represents a section of content like a literary paragraph or a line number in less literary document formats.
+- `sentence`: represents an individual expression of thought like a literary sentence or a grouped string of text

+Each of the page/paragraph/sentence indexes must start at 1.

+If `page` is provided, the indexes for `paragraph` and `sentence` must be reset to 1 each time the `page` index is incremented.
+If `paragraph` is provided, the index for `sentence` must be reset to 1 each time the `paragraph` index is incremented.

-They are all optional but it is highly recommended to include at least one so that order is explicitly preserved.
+All indexes are optional but it is highly recommended to include at least one so that order is explicitly preserved.

+### Additional Information

-It can also include a language code and confidence if desired.
+The output can also include a language code and confidence scores if desired.

 ### Example